 Istria – the peninsula on Croatia’s northwest coast – is one of the top wine-producing regions in the world.
 Perhaps the best wine producers you’ve never heard of.
 However, you won’t find Istrian wine on the shelves of supermarkets or on the menu at wine bars across Europe.

-The Istrian region has a unique mix of four soils, which, combine with the mild Mediterranean climate and sea breeze for very fertile land.
+The Istrian region has a unique mix of four soils.
+Which combined with the mild Mediterranean climate and sea breeze make for very fertile land.
 White wine is the most commonly produced in Istria.
-But, most wine tasting experiences will offer at least one of a white, red and rose wine from their vineyards.
-In addition, most wineries in Istria also produce olive oil and tend to include at least one on their tasting menu.
+But, most wine tasting experiences will offer at least one white, red and rose wine from their vineyards.
+In addition, most Istria wineries also produce olive oil and tend to include at least one on their tasting menu.

 Why You Have to Go on a Pula Wine Tasting Experience

 Pula is a great place to go wine tasting for those who love wine, like wine, tolerate wine, those who are still on the fence and those travelling with someone who falls into the 4 previous categories!